 Care of Galia Melons

-Plant Galia melon seeds directly in the garden when soil temperatures are at least 60 F. (16 C.).
+Plant Galia melon seeds directly in the garden when soil temperatures are at least 60 degrees F. (16 C.).
 If you live in a climate with short summers, start seeds indoors about a month earlier.
 Plant the seeds in small pots filled with commercial potting soil.
-Germination requires temps of at least 68 F. (21 C.).
+Germination requires temps of at least 68 degrees F. (21 C.).

 Melons need rich, well-drained soil.
 Dig a generous amount of compost or well-rotted manure into the soil before planting.
 Keep the soil consistently moist but never soggy.
 Moisture is especially important while the vines are growing and forming fruits.
 Water at the base of the plant and keep the stems and leaves as dry as possible.

 Feed Galia melon plants regularly throughout the season using a balanced, general-purpose fertilizer.